jonnypeace/VPN-gateway/README.md

 Originally my plan was to set up a raspberry pi with open-wrt and connect the devices over wifi with a stronger wifi dongle, but thought about exploring this option first.

-The benefit of doing it this way, if we have a server running at home anyway, is you don't need additional hardware, just the wireguard client/server application.
+The benefit of doing it this way, if we have a server running at home anyway, you don't need additional hardware, just the wireguard client/server application.
 I've also got this running in an Ubuntu VM dedicated to serve only this function.
 I will be exploring the use of LXC containers as well.